About Kyleena

 For the first 3 to 6 months, your period may become irregular and the number of bleeding days may increase.
 You may also have frequent spotting or light bleeding.

-Some women have heavy bleeding during this time.
-You may also have cramping during the first few weeks.
+Some women have a heavier period than usual at first.
 After you have used Kyleena for a while, the number of bleeding and spotting days is likely to lessen.
 For some women, periods will stop altogether.

-Kyleena does not protect against HIV infection (AIDS) and other sexually transmitted infections (STIs).
+Kyleena does not protect against HIV infection (AIDS) or any other sexually transmitted infections (STIs).

 Kyleena can be scanned with magnetic resonance imaging (MRI) only under specific conditions.
 Before you have an MRI, tell your healthcare professional that you have Kyleena, an intrauterine system (IUS), in place.